nicholasjmorris1993/Machine-Learning-Process/README.md

 ## Feature Scaling
 This is where columns are scaled down to smaller numbers so:
-- models like neural networks can converge
+- models like Neural Networks can converge
-- models like linear regression can generate comparable weights
+- models like Linear Regression can generate comparable weights
-- models like support vector machines can converge quicker
+- models like Support Vector Machines can converge quicker

-Tree models like random forest and xgboost don't need feature scaling because they filter the data instead of navigating a gradient
+Tree models like Random Forest and XGBoost don't need feature scaling because they filter the data instead of navigating a gradient.

+## Feature Selection
+Models like Lasso Regression, Neural Networks, Random Forest, and XGBoost handle feature selection internally when training.
+Otherwise, it is wise to use Recursive Feature Elimination to remove the least important columns from the data to speed up training time without sacrificing performance.